ffh4ck64/chkdevsn/README.md

 # chckdevsn
-Script for check correspondence of disks and theirs serial numbers
+Script for check correspondence of disks and their serial numbers.
+This is especially useful when you have disks of same model.

+# requirements
+Fedora 41:
+- smartmontools
+- jq